-The logical step to eliminate the hassle and improve productivity is to migrate to system that allows you to eliminate paper files altogether.
+The logical step to eliminate the hassle and improve productivity is to migrate to a system that allows you to eliminate paper files altogether.

-What is Day Forward Scanning?
+What is Day-Forward Scanning?

-The Benefits of Day Forward Scanning for Your Business
+The Benefits of Day-Forward Scanning for Your Business

-Day Forward Scanning is a great way to save your employees time, your business money, and eliminate the headache of storing and accessing paper records.
-Having a starting point to help eliminate paper-filing systems gives you a chance to make the transition to digital files easier.
+Day-forward scanning is a great way to save your employees time, your business money, and eliminate the headache of storing and accessing paper records.
+Having a starting point to help eliminate paper filing systems gives you a chance to make the transition to digital files easier.

 It Saves Your Business and Your Employees Time

-If you’re using Day Forward Scanning with a cloud-based storage service, you can improve productivity on the road and for employees working from home by giving them instant, secure access to and file they need.
+If you’re using day-forward scanning with a cloud-based storage service, you can improve productivity on the road and for employees working from home by giving them instant, secure access to any file they need.

 It Saves Your Company Money

 Day-forward scanning helps you justify the transition to digital in your budget—instead of doing all your scanning at once, you can break it up into more budget-friendly projects and eventually digitize all records in your system.